nextleap-project/countermitm/source/new.rst

 Verified Group protocol
 -----------------------

-We introduce a new secure **verified group**.
+We introduce a new secure **verified group** that enables secure communication among the members of the group.
 Verified groups provide these simple to understand properties:

+..
+  TODO: Does autocrypt also protect against modification of group messages?

-1. All messages in a verified group are end-to-end encrypted and secure against active provider/network attackers.
+1. All messages in a verified group are end-to-end encrypted and secure against active attackers.
-   That is,
+   In particular,
-   they cannot be read by a passive eavesdropper, nor intercepted by an active adversary attempting a Man-in-the-middle attack.
+   neither a passive eavesdropper, nor an attactive network attacker
+   (e.g., capable of man-in-the-middle attacks) can read or modify messages.

 2. There are never any warnings about changed keys (like in Signal) that could be clicked away or cause worry.